 We have published a Preferred Options feedback report setting out a review of the consultation activity, a summary of the representations we received, and how these comments have been used to develop the Pre-Submission Local Plan document.

-Third stage: Pre-Submission (in progress)
+Third stage: Pre-Submission (completed)

 This consultation was the third formal stage in the preparation of the review plan.
 This consultation focused on legal compliance and consistency with national planning policy.